apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer_architecture.md

-The `waitForValidCommitWindow()` operation is important: it declares that the committer must not commit unless there has been communication with the YARN Resource Manager with in `yarn.app.mapreduce.am.ob.committer.commit-window` milliseconds (default: 10,000).
+The `waitForValidCommitWindow()` operation is important: it declares that the committer must not commit unless there has been communication with the YARN Resource Manager with in `yarn.app.mapreduce.am.job.committer.commit-window` milliseconds (default: 10,000).
 It does this by waiting until the next heartbeat it received.
 There's a possible bug here: if the interval is set too small the thread may permanently spin waiting a callback within the window.
 Ignoring that, this algorithm guarantees that

-1. As only one call can create a file with overwrite=false, only one process's attempt to commit a non-repeatable job will proceed
+1. As only one call can create a file with `overwrite=false`, only one process's attempt to commit a non-repeatable job will proceed

 1. Only a process with contact with the YARN within the configured window may commit a job.

+1. If the AM is partitioned from the rest of the network, provided that its clock is monotonically increasing at the same rate as the rest of the cluster, then the rest of the cluster can be confident that `yarn.app.mapreduce.am.ob.committer.commit-window` milliseconds after the AM successfully heartbeated to the YARN RM, then the output of this job attempt will *never* be committed.
+This permits 1 job to run simultaneously, but helps ensure that only one of them will attempt to commit.

 1. Provided YARN heartbeats are only sent to the AM which successfully created the `COMMIT_STARTED` file, it will initiate the commit operation.